gutehall/vagrant-customer/README.md

 ## Vagrant DevOps
 This repo is for when I have a new customer and since I don't want to install too much on my laptop I use Vagrant and create a new box for the client.
-Based on a [Debian 12 arm64](https://app.vagrantup.com/gutehall/boxes/debian-12) box with the most common DevOps tools installed.
-I'm running this om macos with Parallels so that's what it's been tested on.
+Based on a [Debian 12 arm64](https://app.vagrantup.com/gutehall/boxes/debian-12) box with the most common DevOps tools installed that I use.
+Tested on macos Sonoma 14.3, Vagrant 2.4.1 and Parallels Desktop 19.

-Before you run the script, make sure that setup.sh has got the right permissions:
+Before you run the script, make sure that setup.sh can be run:

 ```
 chmod +x setup.sh